team-cake/sudoku/README.md

 # :memo: Sudoku :memo:

-Check your skills and play a game of sudoku!
+Check your skills and play a game of sudoku! :monocle_face:

 ---